Pope Pius VIII: Liberalism and Biblical translations

 As Pope Pius VIII, he initiated some reforms in the Papal States.
 On 24 May 1829 he issued an encyclical, Traditi humilitati.
 Regarding religious pluralism, he condemned the "foul contrivance of the sophists of this age" that would place Catholicism on a par with any other religion.
 Regarding Bible translations, he wrote in that encyclical:

 We must also be wary of those who publish the Bible with new interpretations contrary to the Church's laws.
 They skillfully distort the meaning by their own interpretation.
 They print the Bibles in the vernacular and, absorbing an incredible expense, offer them free even to the uneducated.
 Furthermore, the Bibles are rarely without perverse little inserts to ensure that the reader imbibes their lethal poison instead of the saving water of salvation.

-On 25 March 1830, in the brief Litteris altero, he condemned the masonic secret societies and modernist biblical translations.
+On 25 March 1830, in his brief Litteris altero alteris, he condemned the masonic secret societies and modernist biblical translations.

 A further letter of pastoral concern sent to the Upper Rhineland bishops, which Pius wrote at the end of June 1830, is referred to by his successor Gregory XVI in the latter's papal brief Quo Graviora of 1833.
 Gregory refers to a request for information on the bishops' actions in response, which he says "though three years have elapsed", had not yet been received.